-- Explore the Great Wall of China

-- Discover the Forbidden City
+- Discover the imperial treasures of Beijing

 - Experience the spectacular

 Terracotta Warriors

+- Reach the top of the world in mystical

+Tibet

-- Get up close to the Giant Pandas
+- Get up close to the loveable pandas

 - Take a three-night cruise along the Yangtze River

-- Enjoy vibrant Shanghai
+- Explore vibrant Shanghai

-Captivating China tour inclusions:
+China & Tibet Discovery tour inclusions:

 - Return international economy flights, taxes and current fuel surcharges (unless a land only option is selected)

 - All accommodation

-- Meals as stated on your itinerary
+- All meals

-- Sightseeing and entrance fees as stated on your itinerary
+- All sightseeing and entrance fees

 - All transportation and transfers

 - English speaking National Escort (if your group is 10 or more passengers) and Local Guides

 - Visa fees for Australian passport holders

 - Specialist advice from our experienced travel consultants

 - Comprehensive travel guides

-The only thing you may have to pay for are personal expenditure e.g. drinks, meals not included, optional excursions or shows, insurance of any kind, customary tipping, early check in or late check out and other items not specified on the itinerary.
+The only thing you may have to pay for are personal expenditure e.g. drinks, optional excursions or shows, insurance of any kind, customary tipping, early check in or late check out and other items not specified on the itinerary.

-Solo Tours:
+Classic Tours: